iabraham/alpine-riscv/starter/mp1/README.md

 # Introduction to RISC-V

-In the tradition of programmers everywhere, we will start by printing out "Hello World!\n" to the console and then dive into what is going on behind the scenes.
+In the tradition of programmers everywhere, we will stared by printing out "Hello World!\n" to the console.
+Now we accept keyboard input and echo it back to the user.